 “Crazy fast, Crazy smart” is the tagline for Honor’s first phone with the revolutionary GPU Turbo Technology, Honor Play.
 It is a respectable mid-range phone with a surprising number of features borrowed from flagships like the Mate 10 and P20 Pro.

-With its big screen, a powerful processor, and the Turbo tech, Honor Play is the best choice for your intense PUBG sessions.
+With its big screen, powerful processor, and Turbo tech, Honor Play is the best choice for your intense PUBG sessions.

 But is it worth all the hype?
 Does the Turbo tech perform as advertised?
 Is the device worth every penny of your money?
 Read on to find the answers in our in-depth review of the phone.

-We got our hands on the black colored Honor Play, which is a metal unibody, a slim and sleek gadget.
+We got our hands on the black-colored Honor Play, which is a metal unibody, a slim and sleek gadget.
 We have seen some very cool designs earlier from Honor at the time of Honor 10 and Honor 9 Lite.
-Still, aesthetically, this phone doesn’t stand on par with few of the fantastic designs of the family but instead gives a feel of an Honor 7C successor in terms of build.
+Still, aesthetically, this phone doesn’t stand on par with a few of the fantastic designs of the family but instead gives a feel of an Honor 7C successor in terms of build.
 However, it sits in hand pretty well due to its appropriate heft.

 On the left side rests a dual nano-SIM card slot, which can also be used to expand the memory with a microSD card if you wish to use a single SIM.
 It can be used one-handed, but reaching the top part of the screen is a bit difficult and requires two-hand use.